Pre-Clinical Trials Show Cannabis Could Help The Injured Brain

-The devastating consequences of Traumatic Brain Injury (TBI) reduce through the use of cannabis medicine.
+The devastating consequences of Traumatic Brain Injury (TBI) may be reduced with the use of cannabis medicine.

 Traumatic brain injury (TBI) accounts for approximately 1.5 million visits to the emergency room and hospitalizations every year.
 Young men are vastly over-represented within this population.
-Still, doctors consider the majority of head injuries mild, and many patients do not receive the medical treatment.
+Still, doctors consider the majority of head injuries mild, and many patients do not receive medical treatment.
+These patients can go on to have longer term consequences for the injured brain.

 The most alarming statistic, perhaps, is that individuals suffering from TBI have a lower life expectancy, deteriorating at about 3-fold faster rate than the average population.
 This is because the pathophysiological events of TBI lead to cell death, excitotoxicity, neuroinflammation and cerebrovascular breakdown.
 These cell-level damaging mechanisms associate with long term physical, cognitive, and psychological disorders that impact immensely on quality of life.